Tsakhiagiin Elbegdorj: Early political activism

 On the morning of 10 December 1989, the first open pro-democracy demonstration met in front of the Youth Cultural Center in Ulaanbaatar.
 There, Elbegdorj announced the creation of the Mongolian Democratic Union.
-The Mongolian Democratic Union founders publicly petitioned the government for a real implementation of perestroika, including allowing a multi-party system, the total implementation of the Universal Declaration of Human Rights in all party and government affairs.
+The Mongolian Democratic Union founders publicly petitioned the government for a real implementation of perestroika, including allowing a multi-party system, and the total implementation of the Universal Declaration of Human Rights in all party and government affairs.
 In subsequent months activists led by Elbegdorj and others continued to organize demonstrations, rallies, protests and hunger strikes, as well as teachers' and workers' strikes.
-Activists had growing support from Mongolians, both in the capital and the countryside and the union's activities led to other calls for democracy all over the country.
+Activists had growing support from Mongolians, both in the capital and the countryside, and the union's activities led to other calls for democracy all over the country.

-After numerous demonstrations of many thousands of people in the capital city as well as provincial centres, the Mongolian People's Revolutionary Party's Politburo – the authority of the government – eventually gave way to the pressure and entered negotiations with the leaders of the democratic movement.
+After numerous demonstrations, the Politburo of the Mongolian People's Revolutionary Party (MPRP) – the authority of the government – eventually gave way to the pressure and entered negotiations with the leaders of the democratic movement.
 Jambyn Batmönkh, chairman of Politburo of MPRP's Central Committee decided to dissolve the Politburo and to resign on 9 March 1990.
 This paved the way for the first multi-party elections in Mongolia.
 Elbegdorj announced this news to the hunger strikers and to people who'd gathered on Sükhbaatar Square at 10 PM on that day after the negotiations between leaders of MPRP and Mongolian Democratic Union.
-As a result, Mongolia became the first Asia country to successfully transition from communist rule to democracy.
-Elbegdorj worked as the Leader of the Mongolian Democratic Union in 1989–1997.
+As a result, Mongolia became the first Asian country to successfully transition from communist rule to democracy.
+Elbegdorj worked as the leader of the Mongolian Democratic Union from 1989 to 1997.

 In a documentary film about the President (titled: "Man of the People") released in the year of the 25th-anniversary celebrations of the Mongolian democratic changes, President Elbegdorj tells the story of the historical political change and reinventing democracy.